lyzhang0113/mrz-scanner-docs-js/guides/mrz-scanner.md

 4. **Done Button**: This button closes the scanner and destroys the **`MRZScanner`** instance, and returns the result object containing the MRZ scan.
 At that point, the application goes back to the landing page.
 You can additionally dictate further actions upon the button click, such as allowing the user to perform some extra actions with the MRZ result, navigating to another page, passing the result object for further processing, and more.

+  > [!NOTE]
-  >Note: In the Hello World sample, no action is taken once the Done button is clicked.
+  >  In the Hello World sample, no action is taken once the Done button is clicked.
 The scanner closes and the user is met with an empty page.
 In order to open the scanner again, the user must refresh the page.
 You may choose to implement a more user-friendly behavior in a production environment, such as presenting the user with an option to re-open the MRZ Scanner upon closing it.

 ## Next Steps